Custom Resource Definitions¶

 - CIS supports the following Custom Resources:

-How CIS works with CRDs¶
+How CIS works with CRDs

 - Virtual Server is the Primary citizen.
-Any changes in TLSProfile, Service, Endpoint, Node will process their affected Virtual Servers.
-For example, If svc-a is part of foo-VirtualServer and bar-VirtualServer, any changes in svc-a will put foo-VirtualServer and bar-VirtualServer in resource queue.
+Any changes in TLSProfile, Service, Endpoint, or Node will process their affected Virtual Servers.
+For example, If svc-a is part of foo-VirtualServer and bar-VirtualServer, any changes in svc-a will put foo-VirtualServer and bar-VirtualServer in the resource queue.

 - VXLAN Manager prepares the BIG-IP NET configuration as AS3 cannot process FDB and ARP entries.